 Is your route mostly on-road or off-road?

-These are the variables that will feed into your choice of touring bike.
+These are the questions that will help determine your choice of touring bike.
 If you’re not clear on the answer to each of them, it might be time to stop reading about bikes and go back to first principles.

 Got a bit of cash but still on a minimal budget?
-Good quality entry-level touring bikes can be had for well under £1,000 ($1,200).
-In the long term, used parts will wear quicker, so expect to more maintenance and repairs than someone making the same journey on a new bicycle.
+Good quality touring bikes can be bought new for under £1,000 (USD$1,200).

 OK!
-Let’s have a look at the most tried-and-tested touring bikes throughout the range of budgets and touring styles.
+Let’s have a look at the most tried-and-tested touring bikes throughout the range of budgets.

 Here are some of the most highly recommended budget touring bikes that have proven themselves over time and miles:

-With an RRP of £439.99 the cheapest off-the-peg touring bike in the UK, the Adventure Flat White has a lugged steel frame with a full set of touring-specific frame features (bottle cage, rack and mudguard mounts), a basic but solid 14-speed drivetrain, mudguards and a rear rack to get you started with undemanding, lightly-loaded road tours close to home.
+Currently the cheapest off-the-peg touring bike I know of, the Adventure Flat White from UK company SportLine has a lugged steel frame with a full set of touring-specific frame features (three bottle cage mounts plus rack mounts front and rear), a basic but solid 14-speed road-oriented drivetrain, mudguards, and a rear rack to get you started with undemanding, lightly-loaded tours close to home.

-The Dawes Galaxy is one of the most widely available touring bikes in UK high street bike stores.
-You can find the 2020 model online at Tredz* for £699.
+The Dawes Galaxy was one of the most widely available touring bikes in UK high street bike stores, so you may still find a few 2020 models for sale.

 This broad space is the domain of the premium touring bike.

 Almost all cycle tourists could conduct their travels successfully on any of the following bikes.
-They’re all mature, capable machines, tried and tested and with sensible price-tags, in need of nothing more than a nicely broken-in Brooks B17 saddle and a rider.
+They’re all mature, capable machines, tried and tested and with sensible price-tags, in need of nothing more than some luggage and perhaps a nicely broken-in Brooks B17 saddle – and, of course, an intrepid rider.

 The following bikes from have been recommended by my blog readers as also fitting this category.
 Some of them are on the budget end, some straying into the top end, but I’ve listed them for the sake of completeness:

-If you’re having trouble choosing between the touring bikes above, the reason is probably that they are pretty much all the same.
+If you’re having trouble choosing between the premium touring bikes listed above, the reason is probably that – on paper – they are basically all the same bike.

-They’re all priced within a couple of hundred pounds of each other.
-They all have steel frames, wide gearing, drop bars, non-aggressive riding positions, pannier racks or at least rack mounts, hybrid drivetrains cut from the middle of Shimano’s mountain-bike and road-bike ranges, and boring saddles (because they know you’ll swap the stock saddle for your favourite).
-They’re all built primarily for paved roads, but could handle a dirt track or two if need be.
+They’re all priced within a couple of hundred pounds/dollars of each other.
+They all have steel frames, wide gearing, drop bars, non-aggressive riding positions, pannier racks or at least rack mounts, and hybrid drivetrains cut from the middle of Shimano’s mountain-bike and road-bike ranges.
+They’re all built primarily for paved roads, but could handle a dirt track or gravel road if need be.

-So how to choose?
-Simple – go down to your local bike shop and take a few of them for a test ride.
-You’ll feel what’s right for you.
+The answer is actually very simple.
+Go to your local bike shop and take a few for a test ride.
+You’ll quickly feel what’s right for you.

-I’d like to draw attention to the existence of ‘expedition’ bikes, as opposed to ‘touring’ bikes.
-It’s by no means an industry standard term, but it’s a distinction that needs to be made.
+Finally, I’d like to draw attention to the existence of ‘expedition’ bikes, as opposed to ‘touring’ bikes.
+It’s by no means an industry standard term, but it’s a distinction I think is worth making.

 But occasionally a bike will need to survive for months on end in parts of the world where modern Western parts, spares and mechanical help are simply unavailable.

-Launched in 2014, tweaked in the years since and now thoroughly tested on longer trips, the Ridgeback Expedition is a strong contender for best value expedition-ready touring bike on the market.
-Read my full review here, and do check out the comments for more recent opinions from long-haul riders.
+Launched in 2014, tweaked in the years since and now thoroughly tested on longer trips, the Ridgeback Expedition is a strong contender for best value expedition touring bike on the market.

-Like the rest of Ridgeback’s range, the Expedition should be available from any good Ridgeback dealer.
+Like the rest of Ridgeback’s range, the Expedition should be available from any authorised Ridgeback dealer.

 To buy one, you’ll need to book an appointment with St John’s Street Cycles in Bridgewater to get yours specified and fitted to your needs.

-My expedition bike of choice is an Oxford Bike Works Expedition.
-Originally a one-off ‘ultimate expedition bike’ built to my own specification, Richard Delacour, the founder of Oxford Bike Works, has been building these bikes individually out of his UK workshop since 2015, and the spec sheet for 2020 has evolved significantly.
 As standard, each bike features a hand-built Reynolds 525 cromoly steel frame, a choice of 26″ or 700C hand-built wheels, Tubus racks, rim or disc brake options, thumbshifters, and tons of other expedition-specific touches.
-He’s now moving all frame production to the UK, too, minimising shipping emissions and allowing yet more individual tailoring.
+Oxford Bike Works are currently moving all frame production to the UK, minimising shipping emissions and allowing yet more individual tailoring.

-To buy one, request a (free) consultation with Richard, either by phone or at his workshop in person, to determine exactly what your needs and preferences are.
+To get one, start with a (free) Zoom consultation to determine your needs and preferences.
 All the details are on the Oxford Bike Works website.

-You’ve probably got more questions about cycle touring, so do check out my absolutely massive advice & planning page for dozens more articles on every aspect of planning a tour.
+This is one of a growing series of in-depth, continuously-updated blog posts about equipment for cycle touring.
+Before you go, check out my advice & planning page for tons more seasoned advice on every aspect of planning a cycle tour.

 These bikes all fitted the current vogue for adventure bikes – all-terrain geometry, tubeless fatties on big wheels, mounts and braze-ons aplenty.
 They were all damn fun to ride.
 And deliciously tempting.
 Because, as every cyclist knows, the number of bikes you need is always n + 1, where n is the number of bikes you already have.